 We all tend to slip into denial as a coping mechanism.
 Facing reality is gruelling work.
 It can often be draining and emotionally wrenching.
-But once you’re prepared to confront reality, then you have a robust platform from which to build from.
+But once you confront reality, you have a robust platform from which to build.

-Creating purpose is the way resilient people build bridges from their current state reality to a compelling future state.
+Creating purpose is the way resilient people build bridges from their current state of reality to a compelling future state.
 The moment you create the bridge – the link between your personal goals, business goals, and what you do daily during work – self-motivation takes hold.
 This is the defining moment you change from someone with a job to someone with a purpose.

 Your resilience will naturally kick in when your purpose is challenged or under threat.

 One word, bouncebackability.

-Yes, you read that correctly it is a real word, albeit a recent addition to the English dictionary.
+Yes, you read that correctly.
+It is an accurate word, albeit a recent addition to the English dictionary.

 Its official definition is; the ability to be successful after a period of failure.

 It was first coined by ex-footballer Iain Dowie when he was the manager of Crystal Palace Football Club, who famously described his team as showing ‘… great bouncebackability’.

-Behind any great success is years of dedication, trial and error, mistakes, successes and setbacks.
-Achievers don’t always get it right, and yes, in some situations, they might fail (or what others perceive as failure).
+Behind the great success are years of dedication, trial and error, mistakes, successes and setbacks.
+Achievers don’t always get it right; in some situations, they might fail (or what others perceive as failure).

-I know in my life, I have experienced stunning successes and some fantastic failures.
+I know I have experienced stunning successes and some fantastic failures in my life.
 But I view the failures as learning opportunities, stepping-stones to the ultimate goal.
 And remember, if plan A doesn’t work, then the great news is there are 25 more letters in the alphabet.